A Hardware Description Language SimpleCPUv1a

 endmodule

 In VHDL "<=" is read as driven e.g. Y <= A, would read as Y is driven by A. These are signals i.e. A and Y would be "wires" in the real world.
-The "=" is a relational operator i.e. equals, returning a Boolean.
+In VHDL the "=" symbol is a relational operator i.e. equals, returning a Boolean.
 You do have the concept of variables in VHDL and assignments to these use ":=" e.g. Y := A would read as Y is assigned A. These are variables i.e. Y and A are used in abstract high-level hardware descriptions.
 These focus on describing the hardware's function, not its implementation, therefore, a variable could represent integers, floats, arrays etc, they don't have to be a "hardware" specific data type, they don't have to directly model real-world hardware.

 In Verilog "=" is a blocking assignment and "<=" is a non-blocking assignment.
 These are used within a procedural block, which we will look at later.
-However, as we have already seen the "assign" keyword alters the reading of the "=" assignment to mean continuous i.e. it is logic, so is neither blocking or non-blocking, which is not at all confusing :).
+However, as we have already seen the "assign" keyword alters the reading of the "=" assignment to mean continuous i.e. it is logic.
+So using the "assign" keyword means it is neither blocking or non-blocking, which is not at all confusing :).
 The term "blocking" refers to how an assignment is performed.
 A blocking assignment must complete before the next HDL instruction is executed e.g. if you had instructions Y = 10 and the next instruction was A = Y, then A = 10.
 This would be the same for a VHDL variable.
 That seems logical, but that's how software behaves, not hardware, signals do not update instantaneously, there will be wire and propagation delays to consider.
 Therefore, in Verilog we have non-blocking assignments i.e. "<=" operator, these allow multiple assignments to operate in parallel, allows assignments to be scheduled / updated at the end of a simulation time step.
 The "==" is a relational operator i.e. equals, returning a Boolean.

 Note, the concept of blocking and non-blocking assignments is confusing :).
 In VHDL we would now start to talk about delta cycles, start to think about how the simulator actually works.
-Consider what happens in a simple combinatorial logic circuit, all logic gates will be working in parallel, the order these gates are simulated in the simulator must not affect the simulation result.
+Consider what happens in a simple combinatorial logic circuit i.e. all logic gates will be working in parallel.
+The order these gates are simulated in the simulator must not affect the simulation result.
 Yes there is a "sequential" behaviour as signals propagate through a circuit, but each gate could have different propagation delays.
 Updates to their outputs and the "wires" they are connected to need to be scheduled in the simulator i.e. at different times.
 Therefore, a signal could go through multiple transitory states before settling down to a stable value.
-A blocking assignment does not consider this, it will be performed instantaneously within the simulator, which is not what will happen in a real world circuit.
+A blocking assignment does not consider this, it will be performed instantaneously within the simulator, which is not what will happen in a real-world circuit.
 Therefore, like VHDL, blocking assignments i.e. variables, should only be used in a PROCESS, a high-level sequential description of what a piece of hardware does, or in simple logic circuits such as the previous NOR gate example i.e. HDL descriptions with a single assignment, or logic where the output of one assignment is NOT used as the input of another.
-Yes, there are always exceptions to these rules.
-Personally, i'm always very careful where and how i use blocking assignments i.e. i try to avoid them, as you could end up with a hardware description that does not describe the hardware behaviour you want :(.
+Yes, there are always exceptions to these rules, BUT, i'm always very careful where and how i use blocking assignments i.e. i try to avoid them, as you could end up with a hardware description that does not describe the hardware behaviour you want :(.

 You can download copies of these files as a ISE project with testbench here: (Link).
 Note, the .vhd and .v files need to be manually added to the project one at a time for testing as they use the same name.
 From these HDL descriptions the Xilinx ISE tools can create an RTL schemtic, as shown in figure 4.
 A waveform diagram of this component in action is shown in figure 5 below.